-On this two-hour belt making class, you will learn to make a sturdy leather belt from naturally vewg. tanned leather with a solid brass buckle and D-ring.
-The belt is fun to make, beautiful to look at and immensely satisfying to wear!
+On this two-hour belt making class, you will learn to make a sturdy leather belt from naturally veg. tanned leather with a solid brass buckle from Abbey England in Cheshire.
+The belt is fun to make, built to last, beautiful to look at and immensely satisfying to wear!

-The belt is available in brown, black or natural oak bark tanned leather, in two widths and three lengths:
+The belt is available in brown, black, green or natural oak bark tanned leather, in two widths and three lengths:

 - 1 1/4″ or 1 1/2″ wide

 - Small 30″ – 32″, Medium 32″ – 34″, Large 36″ – 38″

 …and is ideal to wear with denim or chinos.
 (Use the guide shown to calculate the length you need, measuring from the centre bar of the buckle to the hole you use most often).

 This class captures everything that we love about teaching leather craft, just the right balance of tactile materials and technical difficulty, that will have you glowing with pride when you’ve finished it.